ESCAPE FROM MR. LEMONCELLO'S LIBRARY

 Escape from Mr. Lemoncello's Library is more than a rib-tickling novel full of humor and suspense.
 It's a game in itself, in which readers can have fun solving clues and answering riddles while learning how to navigate the Dewey Decimal system.
 Eagle-eyed kids—not to mention their parents, teachers, and librarians—can also hunt for the names of authors and classic books sprinkled throughout the fast-moving story.

 Rumor has it there is even one puzzle that is in the book but not in the story.
-Readers who can find and solve that bonus riddle will have a chance, just like the kids in the library, to win an exciting prize.
+Can you find and solve it?

 BRING THE FUN OF MR. LEMONCELLO'S LIBRARY INTO YOUR LIBRARY!